 The early 1990’s saw my appreciation of music really grow and my musical taste broaden.
 I finished school in 1992 and headed off to Uni.
 The music I was listening to was very much influenced by my friends at the time as well as listening to JJJ which has been my staple radio station for the last 25 or so years.
 However now I sometimes listen to ABC and Radio National, probably a sign that I must be getting old.
 One of my greatest friends, Chris loved his guitar and heavy metal, and he put me onto bands such as Halloween (his favourite), Megadeth, Metallica, Pantera, Allegiance and Jimi Hendrix.
 He also played in a band and it was great to go see our mates on stage do their thing.
 James another great friend of mine put me onto an array of great bands.
 Janes Addiction, Grant Lee Buffalo, Morphine, Violent Femmes, Green Day, Ministry, Nick Cave and the Bad Seeds and Rollins Band to name a few.
 I doubt I have missed a Henry Rollins tour to Australia for the last two decades, the majority being for his spoken word shows which are always brilliant.
 Henry Rollins has been a massive influence on my life.
 I first saw him live at the Hordern Pavilion, I was right up the front and was close enough to have Henry’s sweat fall on me.
 Sounds ordinary now but it was worth every kick to the back of the head from the crowd surfers to be that close to him.

-During the 1990’s I also fell in love with bands such as Nirvana, Red Hot Chili Peppers, Skunkhour, Paul Kelly, Front End Loader, Jeff Buckley, the Cruel Sea, Rage Against the Machine, Regurgitator, the Whitlams and TISM.
+During the 1990’s I also fell in love with bands such as Nirvana, Red Hot Chili Peppers, Skunkhour, Paul Kelly, Front End Loader, Jeff Buckley, the Cruel Sea, Rage Against the Machine, Regurgitator, the Whitlams, Kev Carmody, Archie Roach and TISM.
 I have to make special mention of You Am I. Tim Rogers was my school captain a few years ahead of me and he worked at the local record store in Castle Hill.
 I have been inspired following his success since that time.
 I also love his music and have most of his releases.
 Into the 2000’s I fell in love with the likes of John Butler Trio, Jack Johnson and Gurrumul.
+In recent years I have started listening to the likes of Aurora, Lisa Mitchell, Jess Harlen, Baker Boy and Barkaa.

-I also delved into reggae music and love Bob Marley and Peter Tosh.
+I am a big fan of reggae music and love Bob Marley and Peter Tosh.
 I remember my mate James putting us onto some ‘saxon reggae’ which I have on an old cassette tape.
-The quality of the recording is ordinary but the music was mind blowing, like nothing we had ever heard before or since.
+The quality of the recording is ordinary, but the music was mind blowing, like nothing we had ever heard before or since.

 So overall, I have a fairly eclectic taste in music and love to listen to new artists.
 My music collection is closing in on 700 CDs and my most valuable possession nowadays is my iPod which contains almost 2,800 songs.
 I can’t leave home without it.